umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/index.md

 ## Managing your project

-Articles about configuring various settings on your project, as well as managing members, domains, and certificates.
+Articles about configuring settings on your project, as well as managing members, domains, and certificates.

 - [Going Live](Going-live/)
 - [Project Settings](Project-settings/)